 The Cork choral experience is unique in Ireland.
 While participation in competitions raises performance standards, we believe that choirs also benefit hugely by performing, listening to and experiencing different expressions of the choral art.
 Even at international level, the range of opportunities in Cork is considered special.
 More and more Irish choirs now extend their stay by also participating in church and informal performances; attending a range of Festival activities throughout the week, including our feature Gala Concerts, Fringe Concerts, Conductors Masterclass, Seminar on New Choral Music; listen to some of the finest international choirs selected to compete for the prestigious Fleischmann International Trophy Competition; and attend the weekend Festival Club to meet other participants informally in a convivial social setting.

-Subsequent to final acceptance, a choir may not change its repertoire or the order in which it will be sung.
-The five-member international jury allocates marks for the technical and artistic quality of the chosen programme and the overall quality of its performance.
-It will also take into account how well the choir communicates with the audience in a performance situation.
+Individual repertoire requirements are described under each competition heading (see 'Competition Categories').
+The adjudicators allocate marks for the technical and artistic quality of the chosen programme and the overall quality of its performance.
+They will also take into account how well the choir communicates with the audience in a performance situation.

-Closing date for receipt of completed applications is the third Friday of January of each year.
+Closing date for receipt of completed applications is Friday 18th February 2022.
 All completed application forms and all required numbers of original published scores or certified/licensed legal copies of music must be received by this date.
 Incomplete applications will not be considered.
 It is possible to submit an online application form here.

 Complete applications include: